 The final author, or editor, is taken to be a Brahmin [Xmi 61].
 With the poem's three editions, three beginnings and a long process of making of 800 years or so, it is held that there is really no single author.
 [Xmi 56, 61]

 However, the author could also be one of the long-lived ones.
 Many yogis are credited with being able to live on and on for long.
 In the Yoga Vasistha a long-lived one tells some of his secrets.
 Extracts follow:

 Stories Ascribed to Veda-Vyasa

 Vyasa (Veda-Vyasa, and Krishna-Dvaipayana) is believed to have written a great amount of works.
 A group of them are the Hindu Purananas.
 They are long stories intended for people who could not go into high Sanskrit philosophy with its intricacies.
 Stories from eighteen main Puranas and just as many subsidiary Puranas were told in markets and other common places, and intertwined in the stories there were norms and proverbial sayings, and much else.
-Vyasa is credited with writing the eighteen major, if not all, Puranas.
+Vyasa is credited with writing the eighteen major Puranas, if not all of them.
 And his son Shuka is the narrator of the major Purana, the Bhagavata-Purana.